-On initial recognition, the Company measures the asset/liability for remaining coverage ("ARC/LRC") at the amount of premiums received.
+On initial recognition, the Company measures "ARC/LRC" at the amount of premiums received.

 Premiums due to the Company for insurance contract services already provided in the period but not yet received at the end of the reporting period are included in the ARC/LRC.
 The carrying amount of the ARC/LRC at the end of each subsequent reporting period represents the carrying amount at the start of the reporting period adjusted for the premiums received in the period and the amount recognised as insurance revenue for insurance contract services provided in that period.